 Around Week 28

 When your baby’s movements seem to be well established, which often happens around week 28, some doctors recommend keeping a diary of these jabs, punches and kicks.
-Currently there isn’t actual scientific evidence to show whether keeping track of the movements is a proper indicator of how baby is doing.
+Currently, there isn’t actual scientific evidence to show whether keeping track of the movements is a proper indicator of how the baby is doing.

 However many women like to do it, as it comes naturally to them to be in tune with baby, and many healthcare providers recommend it also.

-How to monitor baby’s movements
+How to monitor your baby’s movements

 How Is Your Routine?